-The entry point is located in the middle of De Palingbeek provincial estate and provides information on the entire southern part of the front arch: from Hill 60 to Sint-Elooi.
+The entry point is located in the middle of De Palingbeek provincial estate and provides information on the entire southern part of the Ypres Salient: from Hill 60 to Sint-Elooi.
 A film illustrates how the bucolic landscape was transformed into one of the most dramatic war landscapes in Belgium, with many, large and small craters and the typical small cemeteries.

 Between Bellewaerde and Sint-Elooi are numerous relics of the underground mining war that was fought there between 1915 and 1917.
 They concern the sites of Sint-Elooi, The Bluff, The Caterpillar, Hill 60, Sanctuary Wood, Hoge and Bellewaerde.